 - Refusal to admit the truth or reality of positive things.

 - The assertion that a statement, allegation or proposal is false.

 - Refusal of things needed, requested, demanded, desired.

 - Rejection of things needed, demanded, requested, desired.

-- Reducing what is needed, demanded, requested, desired.
+- Reducing what is needed, demanded, requested, and desired.

-- A belief created and existing in the imagination only.
+- A belief created and exists in the imagination only.

 - Reluctance to accept that something unpleasant is true.